Skip to content

 As the pace of change in technology continues to accelerate, Strategic Sourcing and Vendor Management are in an optimal position at their companies.
-These groups can see what’s happening and what’s working—and why, such as where emerging technology is a good fit.
-This helps the enterprise to avoid missteps, be faster and more nimble as it navigates through complex changes.
+These groups can see what's happening and what's working—and why, such as where emerging technology is a good fit.
+This helps the enterprise to avoid missteps, be faster and more nimble as it navigates through complex changes and broader digital transformation.

 Digital Disruption